NuclearEng/Nohana/README.md

-# WaveSurf - Boat Seat Booking Marketplace
+# Nohana - Boat Seat Booking Marketplace

 A marketplace application for booking individual seats on boats for wakesurfing, fishing, water skiing, wakeboarding, and cruising activities.
-Inspired by Airbnb's UI/UX patterns but specialized for water sports and activities with a focus on per-seat booking rather than entire boat rentals.
+Inspired by modern marketplace UI/UX patterns but specialized for water sports and activities with a focus on per-seat booking rather than entire boat rentals.

 ## Features